shleen/aides-memoire/MANMAC.md

 ## Electric Generators
 Commonly found in modern-day power stations.
 Generates energy that's clean, cheap & convenient!
 This energy powers our lives.
 It gets to us through giant cables that are (a) underground or (b) overhead.

 Electric generators provide energy to a great many machines!
-Some examples are- television sets, computers, trains, etc. Unlike sources of muscle power, electric generator's can provide a constant flow of energy.
+Some examples are- television sets, computers, trains, etc. Unlike sources of muscle power, electric generators can provide a constant flow of energy.

 ### How Generators Work- A Crash Course
 A generator is basically a coil of wire contained within the field of a magnet.
 This coil of wire is made to spin by some external force- for example, a turbine.
 A turbine is spun by things like falling water or boiling water, which in turn causes the coil of wire to spin & then produce energy.